KevinBatdorf/obsidian-raycast/README.md

 ### Create Note

+- blank note, if enabled, will create a note without any content
+- open note on creation
 - default path where a new note will be created
 - default tag (will be selected by default in the tag picker)
 - list of tags to be suggested in the tag picker (comma separated)
-- open note on creation
 - default note name (if note name is empty)
 - default note content
 - fill form with default values